tom-levp/personal-projects/game-tournament/README.md

 * _match_maker.py_, which must be run first in order to create random teams of players and their matchups with the following constraints:
     * Every team should not play the same game twice
-    * Every team must play against all the other teams
-<br>Running this script will create files in the `/data/output/` directory.
+    * Every team must play against all the other teams Running this script will create files in the `/data/output/` directory.
 With these you can keep track of the teams, their corresponding individual program (which games and how many), as well as the tournament matchups.
 * _score_computer.py_, which must be run after, to properly follow the tournament, see the list of unresolved matchups and input team scores once the matchups are settled

 ## Demo